glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 constrain the effect of the expressive creativity.
 While games in this quadrant often focus on social interactions of the players, the constrained procedural actions limit complex or realistic games and with low nuance in the outcome.

 == Quadrant IV: Creative Player, Creative Adjudicator This quadrant covers wargames with expressive players and qualitative adjudication.
-Examples include modern seminar and matrix formats and adjudicated simulations (e.g., Model United Nations).
-These exercises are common in defense, diplomacy, and organizational decision‑ *[cite cite cite cite cite]. [also expand a little, name specific games, etc.]* Several factors motivate our focus on Q4 wargames:
+These are often discussion-based exercises that prioritize strategic creativity and narrative plausibility over rigid rule-sets.
+Prominent examples include modern seminar-style wargames, such as the U.S. Army's TRADOC wargames used to explore future military concepts, and matrix wargames like the "ISIS Crisis" game, which use a structured argumentation format to analyze complex, multi-faceted conflicts.
+Adjudicated simulations, such as Model United Nations, where participants engage in diplomatic role-playing, also fall into this category.
+Furthermore, most tabletop role-playing games (TTRPGs) like _Shadowrun_, _Paranoia_, _Call of Cthulhu_, and _Vampire: The Masquerade_ are excellent examples of this quadrant, where player freedom is high and a Game Master provides narrative adjudication.

 *Q4 wargames matters for the real world smth smth* This subset of wargames best represents real-world strategic environments where outcomes in complex and dynamic environments depend on agent adaptation and emergent behaviors.
 The limitations of rigid rule-sets in mapping to complex strategic environments have been extensively documented, tracing back to at least the Free Kriegsspiel movement @schuurman_game_2021.
 However, despite their practical utility for simulating complex environments, few studies have attempted to automate construction or evaluation processes for Q4 settings.